- Search The Registry

 - My Account

 *The birth of Trixie Smith is celebrated on this date in 1895.
-She was a Black singer and musician.
+She was a Black singer and musician from Atlanta, Georgia.

-From Atlanta, Georgia she studied at Selma University, moved to New York in 1915, and performed in the vaudeville circuit.
+She studied at Selma University, moved to New York in 1915, and performed in the vaudeville circuit.
 She had a distinctive voice and a delightful style of her own.
-She recorded from 1922 through 1925 for Black Swan and Paramount records with her best-known dates resulting in four songs in 1925 with Louis Armstrong in her backup group.
+She recorded from 1922 through 1925 for Black Swan and Paramount records, with her best-known dates resulting in four songs in 1925 with Louis Armstrong in her backup group.

-Other sidemen in her career included James P. Johnson, Phil Napoleon, and members of Fletcher Henderson's Orchestra.
-Smith did not record from 1925 until 1938 when she headed an all-star jazz group, which included Sidney Bechet, Charlie Shavers, and Sammy Price.
-In 1939 she recorded "No Good Man" with a band including Red Allen and Barney Bigard.
-One of the classic blues singers of the 1920s Trixie Smith worked in New York's theaters as an actress-singer and stayed involved in the music business throughout her life.
+Other sidemen in her career included James P. Johnson, Phil Napoleon, and Fletcher Henderson's Orchestra.
+Smith did not record from 1925 until 1938, when she headed an all-star jazz group, which included Sidney Bechet, Charlie Shavers, and Sammy Price.
+In 1939 she recorded "No Good Man" with Red Allen and Barney Bigard.
+One of the classic blues singers of the 1920s, Trixie Smith worked in New York's theaters as an actress-singer and stayed involved in the music business throughout her life.